steemitalia/steemitalia/README.md

 ## Getting involved

-We at Busy really appreciate help from the community.
-We want to make the Busy project as friendly as possible to contributors.
+We at Steem Italia really appreciate help from the community.
+We want to make the Steem Italia project as friendly as possible to contributors.
 It doesn't matter if you are a beginner looking for a place to improve your skills or just want to help us build something great.
 If you would like to contribute, but don't know what to work on, check our [Contributing guide][contributing].

 ## Backers